ospaarmann/ex-emoji-map/README.md

 $ touch .env
 ```

 Now open the `.env` file inside the backend folder that you just created with an editor and add your Twitter API Credentials.
 You have to register an App over at [Twitter](https://apps.twitter.com/) to get the credentials.
-Your file should look like this afterward:
+Your file should look like this afterwards:

 ```shellshell
 export TWITTER_CONSUMER_KEY="YOUR_SECRET_VALUE"